Army National Guard

 Protect your local community.

 Serve under the command of your state governor while also supporting active-duty forces at a national level, when needed.
 Army National Guard units exist in all fifty states, along with the District of Columbia and other U.S. territories like Guam, Puerto Rico, and the Virgin Islands.
+Use the Army National Guard’s state finder tool(Opens in new window) to search for the unit closest to you.

 Advance your career.